 What Coworking Providers Are Out There?

 Our Truss database now features over 175 coworking providers and the list is growing daily.
 Here is a few of them and what they offer:

-- Regus (IWG) – they are in all the major global markets and have been around since 1989, making them one of the oldest providers.
-All sorts of space options to match your needs.
+- Regus (IWG) – They are in all the major global markets and have been around since 1989, making them one of the oldest providers.
+They have all sorts of space options to match your needs.

-- Workbar – offers several office and meeting room solutions in Boston and San Francisco.
-They have “perks” program that includes access to a number of services such as legal advice and gymnasiums.
+- Workbar – Offers several office and meeting room solutions in Boston and San Francisco.
+They have a “perks” program that includes access to a number of services such as legal advice and gymnasiums.

-- MakeOffices – located a several US markets, they offer several office space options, meeting and event rooms, virtual offices if you only need space occasionally and turnkey offices.
+- MakeOffices – Located in several US markets, they offer several office space options, meeting and event rooms, virtual offices if you only need space occasionally and turnkey offices.

 Interested?
 Here’s What to Do

 If you’re looking for space, it’s always good to engage a broker who can get the best deal for you.
-Sometimes, coworking spaces offer discounts that only brokers know.
+Sometimes, coworking spaces offer discounts that only brokers know about.
 Also, property owners are learning to compete with coworking providers, and you might just find a traditional direct office space that meets your requirements.
-Generally speaking, coworking providers offer great flexibility with regards to length of your stay, move ins, space configurations and services.
+Generally speaking, coworking providers offer great flexibility with regards to the length of your stay, move-ins, space configurations and services.

 As opposed to signing a lease for a direct office space, you engage a coworking space by signing a service contract.
 While leases tend to be long and sometimes very complicated, these service contracts are straightforward: they describe the available services, your access to areas such as conference rooms and information about terminating the stay.
 Coworking can have a lot of perks.
 Much light has been made of the free wine and beer once offered by WeWork, but coworking providers are offering a number of very useful support services including guest reception and concierge services and other support services for your businesses.